joe-singh/SNO-Reconstruction/README.md

 * do-all-plotError.sh

 Overall Execution :
-1.Input file with detector parameters (i.e. axis to be simulated over, range to be simulated over, simulation energy) used to create rat macros (Macro_Generator.py).
+1. Input file with parameters (i.e. axis/range to be simulated over energy) used to create rat macros (Macro_Generator.py)
-2. Rat macros used to create root files.
+2. Rat macros used to create root files
 3. Root files used to create residual histograms, data stored in json files (plotResidual.py)
 4. Json data used to create Bias/Resolution plots for variable being simulated over (plotError.py)
 5. Bias/Resolution plots used to create plots of how Mean/RMS/Normalised Chi Square vary with polynomial degree (smear_all.py)